samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Imagine two characters—one Lawful Good, the other Lawful Evil—who are both dedicated to stopping monsters from preying on the people of their city.
 The Lawful Evil character is willing to employ methods (such as bribing or threatening potential witnesses) that the Lawful Good character isn’t.

 When good- and evil-aligned adventurers coexist in the same party, they’re likely to have disagreements as the campaign unfolds.
-Many players enjoy roleplaying such conflicts, but see “[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)” in [chapter 1](/sources/dnd/dmg-2024/the-basics) if you run into trouble with evil characters played in a disruptive way.
+Many players enjoy roleplaying such conflicts, but see "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" in [chapter 1](/sources/dnd/dmg-2024/the-basics) if you run into trouble with evil characters played in a disruptive way.

 #### Planes and Alignment